-Tropical cyclone Vardah takes aim at India
+Cyclone Vardah hits Indian city of Chennai

 Vardah could also take a heavy toll on the country's agricultural sector, destroying banana plantations, papaya groves and rice paddies.

-According to local media reports, Vardah has prompted schools and colleges to close in Chennai, Kancheepuram, and Tiruvallur districts and the coastal areas of Viluppuram district in the state of Tamil Nadu.
+According to local media reports, Vardah has prompted schools and colleges to close in Chennai, Kancheepuram, and Tiruvallur districts and in the coastal areas of Viluppuram district, in the state of Tamil Nadu.

 India's labor department has also issued an advisory instructing companies to allow employees to work from home.

+More than 170 relief camps have been set up in Chennai and several National Disaster and Reponse Force (NDRF) teams have been deployed to Tamil Nadu and Andhra Pradesh, according Krishna Kumar, a spokesman from the NDRF.

-Tropical cyclone Vardah is the strongest cyclone since October 2014 when cyclone Hud Hud moved into Andhra Pradesh, claiming over 100 lives and causing $3.4 billion in damage.
+Tropical cyclone Vardah is India's strongest storm since October 2014, when cyclone Hudhud moved into Andhra Pradesh, claiming over 100 lives and causing $3.4 billion in damage.

 Vardah could also hit fishing villages located along the coast of Andhra Pradesh and Tamil Nadu.